Contact Us for a Free Consultation (213) 542-0979

 Will I Get Jail Time for a White Collar Crime in California?

-White collar crime is a very broad term describing a wide range of non-violent crimes where someone is normally acting in an unlawful dishonest manner for financial gain.
+White-collar crime is a broad term describing a wide range of non-violent crimes where someone normally acts in an unlawful, dishonest manner for financial gain.

-Anyone who has been arrested and criminally charged with a white collar crime are often accused of committing theft or fraud against someone who has been harmed by the loss of money or property.
+Anyone who has been arrested and criminally charged with a white-collar crime is often accused of committing theft or fraud against someone who the loss of money or property has harmed.

-Put simply, these are financially motivated crimes that are deliberate acts, often highly complex, committed often by educated perpetrators.
+Put simply; these are financially motivated crimes that are deliberate acts, often highly complex, committed usually by educated perpetrators.

-These are serious crimes that carry severe penalties, especially if they are in violation of federal laws.
+These serious crimes carry severe penalties, especially if they violate federal laws.

-For additional information, our Los Angeles criminal defense lawyers are including a detailed review below.
+Our Los Angeles criminal defense lawyers have included a detailed review below for additional information.

 Common White Collar Crimes

-White collar crimes are non-violent crimes, typically, meaning nobody's hurt, nobody's injured, the victim is not sent to the hospital.
+White-collar crimes are non-violent crimes, typically meaning nobody's hurt, nobody's injured, and the victim is not sent to the hospital.

-However, what ends up happening is, money is involved, and typically, a lot of money is being lost by a certain entity or individual that causes the authorities to get involved.
+However, money is involved, and typically, a lot of money is lost by a certain entity or individual, which causes the authorities to get involved.

 This could involve federal authorities.
-It could involve state authorities, or both.
-Some of the most common California white collar crimes include:
+It could include state authorities or both.
+Some of the most common California white-collar crimes include:

 • Penal Code 470 PC – forgery,